Sparebox/2DTennisV2/README.md

 CPU is like a spectator mode where you can see the computer do its best to win the game for you.

-VERSUS means that you challange the computer to duel!
+VERSUS means that you challange the computer to a duel!
 The computer controls a racquet on the top.
 Try to win by getting the ball past the upper racquet.

 You can always exit a game by pressing ESCAPE any time